 Introduction

-We wish to strengthen clinical competencies within the prevention, diagnosis, and treatment of psychiatric and neurological disorders through educational activities aimed at healthcare professionals
+Neurotorium is offering Clinical Education Grants to support non-profit educational projects aimed at strengthening clinical competencies within the prevention, diagnosis, and treatment of psychiatric and neurological disorders through educational activities aimed at healthcare professionals.

 Project content

-- Projects must be firmly rooted in the environments in which the projects will be implemented.
-Therefore, projects must have the clear support of an established organisation.
+• Projects must be firmly rooted in the environments in which the projects will be implemented.
+Therefore, projects must have the clear support of an established organisation (established organisations within this call include, but are not necessarily limited to, universities, institutions, hospitals, clinics, and NGOs).

 Who can apply?